GE Foundation Developing 21st Century Learners and Leaders

 Working With CPS to Raise Science and Math Achievement

-The GE Foundation Developing Futures™ in Education program has started its second phase of collaboration with Cincinnati Public Schools (CPS) with a $5.3 million, three-year extension grant, announced in August 2011.
+The GE Foundation Developing Futures™ in Education program began its second phase of collaboration with Cincinnati Public Schools with a $5.3 million, three-year extension grant announced in August 2011.
 This brings a total of $25.3 million over eight years given to CPS to improve instruction.

-The grant renewal will help implement the Common Core State Standards (CCSS), which will serve as a clear and consistent roadmap to ensure all students are prepared with knowledge and skills for success in college and a career so they can compete in a global marketplace.
+The grant renewal helps implement the Common Core State Standards, which serve as a clear and consistent roadmap to ensure all students are prepared with knowledge and skills for success in college and a career so they can compete in a global marketplace.
 The transition to CCSS will involve curriculum development and revision, comprehensive professional development, aligning assessments so they reflect students’ ability to demonstrate critical-thinking skills, community engagement and strategic communication.

 The grant's goal is to improve students' scores in math and science, while closing achievement gaps between groups of students and increasing the number of students entering college.